esotericnonsense/autoarch/README.md

 to perform an automated install of archlinux in a virtual machine.

+# Usage

+To build the ISO, enter the `build` directory and run `sudo ./build.sh`.
+Root permissions are required in order for the correct permissions to be set within the built image.

+The built ISO will by default be placed in `/tmp/archiso-out`.

+By default, this ISO will use the install script present in the repo it is built from.
+By modifying `build/config.sh` prior to building, a remote repository can be specified which will be cloned at runtime.

+More options are available in `install/config.sh` for configuration of the installed system.

 ## Important note

 The created ISO will _completely erase_ the contents of the disk you point it